 The Clermont-Ferrand International Short Film Festival presents the UK highlights from this year's edition.
 The festival is one of the largest and most prestigious short film festivals in the world, taking place in France with an audience of 200,000 visitors every year.

-The screening will be followed by a Q&A with the film directors
+The screening will be followed by a Q&A with the film directors and networking in the bar.

 FILMS SCREENING: